KodiKraig/kool-ecfr/README.md

 # Kool eCFR - Code of Federal Regulations

-A simple tool to help you view metrics for any agency in the Code of Federal Regulations (CFR).
+A simple tool to help you view metrics for any agency in the [Code of Federal Regulations (eCFR)](https://www.ecfr.gov/).

 _This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`._